leandroroser/rustin15/README.md

 ```

 ```
-What abourt being more verbose with types?
+What about being more verbose with types?
 ```

 ```